Les Aventures d’Alice au Pays des Merveilles

 1902 Revival

-In 1902 the ballet was revived for the Coronation season with Sarah Nicholson as Alice.
+In 1902 the ballet was revived for the Coronation season for Sarah Nicholson.

 Leave a Reply